Kirzus/myFreeCodeCamp/README.md

 # myFreeCodeCamp
-myFreeCodeCamp is my display of my personnal progress on the freeCodeCamp website curriculum
+myFreeCodeCamp is a display of my personnal progress on the freeCodeCamp website curriculum